MILIND CHITNIS

 • Trauma and sexual abuse in children—Epidemiology, challenges, management strategies and prevention in lower- and middle-income countries

-Abdelbasit E Ali, Shilpa Sharma, Olumide A Elebute, Adesoji Ademuyiwa, Noxolo Z. Mashavave, Milind Chitnis, Simone Abib, and Fazal Nouman Wahid
+Abdelbasit E Ali, Shilpa Sharma, Olumide A Elebute, Adesoji Ademuyiwa, Noxolo Z. Mashavave, Milind Chitnis, Simone Abib, Fazal Nouman Wahid

 • Prevalence of gastroschisis and its neonatal mortality in the Eastern Cape Province tertiary institutions

-SelloS Machaea, MilindR Chitnis, and Phumza Nongena
+SelloS Machaea, MilindR Chitnis, Phumza Nongena

 Context: Gastroschisis is a common abdominal wall defect faced by paediatric surgeons worldwide.
 Early gastroschisis detection, access to improved neonatal intensive care, parenteral nutrition and surgical techniques have led to a reported improvement in mortality of between 4% and 8% in high-income countries.
 In low to middle income countries, such as in Southern Africa, however, there is as much as 84% mortality among patients with gastroschisis.
 This is thought to be due to factors such as lack of antenatal screening, access to neonatal intensive care services and parenteral nutrition.
 Aims: The purpose of this study was to calculate the prevalence of gastroschisis and report on its neonatal mortality in the Eastern Cape Province of South Africa.
 Settings and Design: A retrospective observational study on all neonates with gastroschisis, presenting to a tertiary facility offering paediatric surgical services within the Eastern Cape Province from 1 January 2016 to 31 December 2018.
 Subjects and Methods: A convenience sampling method was used in retrieving patient files for the study period.
 Statistical analysis used: Stata version 13.
 Results: Thirty-seven neonates were included in the study.
 The prevalence of gastroschisis ranged from 0.07% to 0.18% throughout the 3-year study.
 The majority (81%) of the neonates were outborn and delivered by mode of caesarean section.
 Nearly 60% (n = 22) were female.
 54% (n = 20) of neonates died within the neonatal period.
 Conclusions: The majority of the neonates in this study were outborn and female.
 Although their mortality rate was higher than reported in high-income countries, it was much improved from what is reported in the low to middle income countries.